Crankstart Foundation - Funder Overview

 - $7 million to Freedom West for community-owned housing development

-- Major investments in democracy infrastructure and immigrant defense
+- Major investments in democracy infrastructure and immigrant defence

-3. Geographic Alignment With 60% of grants going to Bay Area organizations, having a strong San Francisco/Oakland presence or impact significantly increases relevance to the foundation's mission.
+3. Geographic Alignment With 60% of grants going to Bay Area organisations, having a strong San Francisco/Oakland presence or impact significantly increases relevance to the foundation's mission.

-4. Multi-Year Partnership Potential Crankstart's stated preference for "multi-year commitments for general support" indicates they value organizations positioned for sustained engagement rather than one-time projects.
+4. Multi-Year Partnership Potential Crankstart's stated preference for "multi-year commitments for general support" indicates they value organisations positioned for sustained engagement rather than one-time projects.

 Recent Funding Examples as Indicators